 If you were injured, you can keep a journal (preferably with photographs) tracking your recovery.
 This is a helpful way to demonstrate the severity of your injuries.

 Depending on the company and policy, you may be required to notify your insurance of the accident within a certain amount of time.
 It’s a good idea to let them know that you were in an accident as soon as possible before things get too complicated.

-7. Hire a St. Louis truck accident lawyer.
+7. Hire a St. Louis truck accident attorney

 Trucking companies are notorious for fighting and devaluing claims made against them or their drivers.
 If you were in an accident with a semi-truck, you need a formidable legal team who will work hard to hold the driver accountable and get you the compensation you deserve.